-I remember having a few people call me words like monkey, because I am half black.
-That doesn’t bother me and it really didn’t even then, but I tell you what I still remember it because you can’t believe someone is so hate filled.
+I remember having a few people call me words like monkey, because I am half black… That doesn’t bother me and it didn’t then, but I tell you what I still remember because you can’t believe someone is so hate filled.

 Knowing your true identity

 One key piece in all of this is knowing who you are.

 You are wonderfully made and we all have a unique gift to help people with.

 You’re not what other people think or say about you that’s for sure.